Shrewsbury School: Circumstances of the foundation

+The statesman Sir Rowland Hill had the grant of certain of the abbey's holdings and was involved in the founding petitions.
+Also involved in the founding petitions was Reginald Corbet (who married Hill's heiress, Alice Gratewood), a justice of the peace for Shropshire and commissioner for chantries in the county, who was paid ten shillings in 1548 "for a supplication exhibited to the Lord Chancellor to obtain a free school".
+Significantly, there was also a receipt for 20 pence to bribe the Lord Chancellor's servant to win his ear.

 Foundation and early years

 Shrewsbury School was founded by charter granted by King Edward VI on 10 February 1552.

-The foundation of the school followed a petition in 1542 to Henry VIII from the townspeople of Shrewsbury for a free grammar school, requesting that some portion of the estates of the town's two then recently dissolved Collegiate Churches of St Mary (established by King Edgar in the 10th century) and St Chad (established in the 1200s) in the town might be devoted to its support.
-These two collegiate churches would have had an educational role in the medieval town prior to their dissolution, and there is mention of a grammar school at Shrewsbury in a court case of 1439.

-The school began operation in a house and land purchased from John Proude in 1551, together with three rented half-timbered buildings, which included Riggs Hall, built in 1450, these are now the only remaining part of the original buildings occupied by the institution.
-Archaeological excavations of the sites of these first buildings in 1978 brought up finds going back to the Saxon period, along with relics of the school, now in the town collections.
+The school began operation in a house and land purchased from John Proude in 1551, together with three rented half-timbered buildings, which included Riggs Hall, built in 1450.
+These are now the only remaining part of the original buildings occupied by the institution.
+Archaeological excavations of the sites of these first buildings in 1978 revealed finds going back to the Saxon period, along with relics of the school, now in the town collections.

+The early curriculum was based on Continental Calvinism under its foundational headmaster, Thomas Ashton (appointed 1562).
+Prior to his appointment a special license had been obtained from Mathew Parker, Elizabeth I's first Archbishop of Canterbury, on the grounds that Ashton not being available would damage the progress of the school's foundation.
+Ashton was a contemporary of Roger Ascham at St John's, Cambridge: Ascham was a writer on theories of education and served in the administrations of Edward VI, Mary I, and Elizabeth I, having earlier acted as Elizabeth's tutor in Greek and Latin between 1548 and 1550.

-The early curriculum was based on Continental Calvinism, under its foundational headmaster, Thomas Ashton (appointed 1561) and boys were taught the catechism of Calvin.
-The school attracted large numbers of pupils from Protestant families in Shrewsbury, Shropshire and North Wales, with 266 boys on its roll at the end of 1562.
+Early pupils were taught the catechism of Calvin.
+The school attracted large numbers of pupils from Protestant families in Shropshire, North Wales and beyond, with 266 boys on its roll at the end of 1562.

-Early pupils lodged with local families. for example, Sir Philip Sidney (who had a well-known correspondence with his father about his schooling) lodged with George Leigh (of the family of Sir Thomas Leigh), Member of Parliament for Shrewsbury.
+Early pupils lodged with local families.
+For example, Sir Philip Sidney (who had a well-known correspondence with his father about his schooling) lodged in the castle ward with George Leigh, who had been Member of Parliament for Shrewsbury.
+In this period Elizabeth I's favourite Robert Dudley, 1st Earl of Leicester also visited the school to see his nephew Thomas Sidney and attended a service at St Mary's Church.

-Sidney attended the school along with his lifelong friend Fulke Greville (later Lord Brooke), and Robert Devereux, 2nd Earl of Essex, who would marry his widow Frances Walsingham.

-The literary output of these school-day associations would become significant, with Francis Bacon joining, in 1579 their circle which naturally included also Mary Sidney, by then Countess of Pembroke, and Robert's Sister Penelope who inspired the "Stella" of Phillip Sidney's Astrophel and Stellla sonnet sequence.
+Sidney attended the school along with his lifelong friend Fulke Greville (later Lord Brooke), The literary output of these school-day associations became significant: in 1579 Francis Bacon joined their circle, which also included Mary Sidney (Philip's brother, by then Countess of Pembroke).

-Essex would be later executed for staging a rebellion, where part of the provocation was staging of Shakespeare's Richard II, in which the playwright is thought to have performed.
+Ashton resigned his headmastership in 1568.
+From 1571, Ashton was in the service of Walter Devereux, 1st Earl of Essex, was involved in the education of his son the 2nd Earl, and was employed in confidential communications with Queen Elizabeth I and the Privy Council.